devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-10-24/assignments.md

 ./cat file1 [file2 [file3 ... ] ]
 ```

-To verify, cat a few files with your binary and then `/bin/cat`, then `diff` it.
+To verify, cat a few files with your program and then `/bin/cat`, then `diff` it.

 ```
 $ dd if=/dev/urandom bs=1k count=128 of=data